Homeless to Homes Plan

 The Emergency Shelter Program, Operations and Facility Standards were drawn and adapted from the Homeless to Homes plan and all emergency shelter facilities receiving public funding are expected to be in alignment with the City approved recommendations.
 Strategies to End Homelessness monitors the facilities annually and reports to the City of Cincinnati Department of Community Development.

-The plan calls for an increase in the number of transitional housing units, from 229 to 456 beds.
+The plan calls for an increase in the number of transitional housing units.
 The creation of more transitional housing (both scattered-site and site-based) allows emergency shelters to serve those who need short-term assistance.
 Transitional housing provides longer-term support for people who need additional help to make the transition from homelessness to independent living.

-Local funders working on the Homeless to Homes Funding Committee called for a more strategic and collaborative local funding process.
-Recommendations include alignment of funding by local grant makers for programs within the plan, a coordinated request process, and a call for all funders to use the same measurements and outcomes for all projects.
+Local funders working on the Homeless to Homes Funding Advisory Committee called for a more strategic and collaborative local funding process.
+Recommendations include alignment of funding by local grant makers for programs within the plan, a coordinated request process, and a uniformed measure of outcomes for all projects.

-The funding committee is working with 3CDC to develop a coordinated capital funding request for the development of the specialized emergency shelters.
-A second committee effort is the creation of a Strategic Fund to End Homelessness; this would serve as a flexible funding source for projects that have already secured major funding, but are not moving forward because of particular funding restrictions.
-Such gap funding would provide the final piece of a project’s funding, allowing it to become a reality.
-Members of the committee include representatives of the United Way, The Haile Foundation, Greater Cincinnati Foundation, the City of Cincinnati, Christ Church Cathedral, PNC Bank, and the Health Foundation of Greater Cincinnati.
+The funding committee is working with 3CDC to develop a coordinated capital and operating funding request system for the development of the new emergency shelters.
+Members of the committee include representatives of the United Way, The Haile Foundation, Greater Cincinnati Foundation, the City of Cincinnati, PNC Bank, Interact for Health and Catholic Health Partners.